oaltinok/HEP_Tools/README.md

 * In MC Analysis, most of the time the Reconstructed Parameter (Momentum, Energy, Angle, etc...) agrees with TRUE Parameter
 * Some cases, TRUE vs RECO plot does not create a good x = y distribution, in such cases we apply a correction factor
 * MATLAB Functions designed to find a linear correction factor for Reconstructed values

+### Pi0InvMass_Correction
+* We need a Correction Factor which can be calculated from the known Pi0 Invariant Mass Peak
+* Package to find a correction factor using reconstructed Pi0 Invariant Mass Peak.
+	* That correction factor is later used in NTupleAnalysis Package to correct EM Shower Energies

 ### dEdX Profile
 * EM Shower Profile for Different Shower Lengths